OpenAssetIO/Template-OpenAssetIO-Manager-Python/README.md

 This template has been written so that it works "out of the box", including test and lint infrastructure, integrated with github actions.
+It is intended to be a starting point for manager implementors, as well as a well documented example of a basic manager implementation.

 ## Using the template